-Offering discounts is the best thing that brands can adopt to entice their buyers.
+Offering discounts is the best thing that fashion apparel design brands can adopt to entice their buyers.
 Discounts help brands to sell more products and the ones that have remained unsold in the past year.
 Therefore, brands such as Modcloth often share promo codes with their Twitter followers.
 The researches have shown that 63 per cent of consumers follow brands on social media for this purpose.
 It also shows shoppers are more likely to buy less expensive goods (or those under $100) via social media.
 However, suppose you are least interested in selling your products on sale.
 In that case, you can share your products with high-end customers and highlight those qualities that enable them to connect with them and offer more accessibility.
 You can then start to build a relationship and introduce that customer to more expensive options later on.

 The Advantage is For Those Who Make the First Move

 Social selling and social commerce are relatively new concepts in the fashion industry; as a result, many brands are still figuring out ways to entice their buyers using the latest trends.
 However, the winners will indeed be those who make the first move and never shy away from experimenting with social media, its trends, and influencers.
 In the last year, we have seen how much people have relied on social media, and its dependency is not anticipated to slow down anytime sooner.
-The online dress designer tool by iDesigniBuy enables fashion brands to thrive in the market through its customization solution and allow buyers to share their creative side on the social media platform.
+The online dress designer tool by iDesigniBuy enables fashion apparel design to thrive in the market through its customization solution and allow buyers to share their creative side on the social media platform.
 Thus, offering a subtle promotion of the company.
 We offer the best robust business solutions that have the potential to boost conversions.